Datatilsynet (Norway) - 24/00793-9

 Initial Contributor: wp

-The University of Agder was fined NOK 150,000 for violation of Article 24 and 32 GDPR that enabled all the employees and students to access the personal data stored in MS Teams folder.
+A University was fined NOK 150,000 (€12,700) for the lack of technical and organisational measures enabling all its employees and students to access personal data stored in an MS Teams folder.
+Thus, the university violated Article 24 and Article 32 GDPR.

 English Summary